packbackbooks/engineering-docs/careers/technical-engineer.md

 * Track metrics to ensure code quality standards
 * Advocate for improvements to product quality, security, and performance
-* Maintains a comprehensive technical knowledge of our entire software system
+* Maintain a comprehensive technical knowledge of our entire software system
 * Assume responsibility for fixing problems / "Always Responsible Individual"
 * Participate in Tier 2 on-call rotations
 * Managing projects across multiple trimesters

-Principal Engineer
+## Principal Engineer

 This person acts as the "chief architect" for our business.
 They have significant strategic vision and can take a high-level 3-5 year plan for growth at a business level and translate that into a strategic technology roadmap.
-They are deeply technically savvy, and their primary job is focusing on the architectural and technology needs to grow the business over the longer-term horizon.
-The principal engineer is able to plan and execute for tasks across all of Packback's engineering domains (including but not limited to: frontend dev, backend dev, site-reliability-engineering, QA and data analysis)
+They are deeply technically savvy, and their primary job is focusing on the architectural and technological needs to grow the business over the longer-term horizon.
+The principal engineer is able to plan and execute on tasks across all of Packback's engineering domains (including but not limited to: frontend dev, backend dev, site-reliability-engineering, QA and data analysis)

 This level signifies strategic impact over the team.
 The Principal Engineer deals with very deep technical problems and a long time horizon.
 The problems that the Principal Engineer is solving are very open-ended even to the leadership who presented the problem.